Jasper0077/starduck/README.md

 # Star Duck
-Starduck is an ERC-20 Token demo project for self-educational purpose.
+Starduck is an ERC-721 Token demo project for self-educational purpose.

+## Prerequisites
+  * Truffle Suite
+  * Open Zeppelin
+  * OpenSea
+  * Infura
+  * Pinnata
+  * IPFS
+  * Meta Mask

 ## How to setup your own one?